nhjschulz/cfsm/README.md

  * Operations that are not defined in a state are ignored by CFSM.
  * Supporting "other" operations can be done by adding new, or changing existing functions pointers in the context.
-CFSM is primarily an implementation pattern, not as a fixed function library.
+CFSM is primarily an implementation pattern, not a fixed function library.

 ### CFSM States